flecoqui/av-services/README.md

 # Next Steps

-Below a list of possible improvements
+Below a list of possible improvements:

+1. Add IOT Edge support - to be delivered in March 2021
+2. Automate Tests and deployment - to be delivered in March 2021
+3. Add a HLS source
-1. Add a RTSP source
+4. Add a RTSP source
-2. Add components supporting smooth streaming
+5. Add components supporting smooth streaming
-3. Update the astool.sh files to automate the tests.
+6. Update the astool.sh files to automate the tests.
-2. Provide Samples of Audio/Video renderer components
+7. Provide Samples of Audio/Video renderer components
-3. Provide Samples of Audio/Video splitter components supporting multicast
+8. Provide Samples of Audio/Video splitter components supporting multicast